Blikkiesdorp

-Symphony Way Temporary Relocation Area in Delft, Cape Town, better known by its nickname Blikkiesdorp, is a relocation camp made-up of corrugated iron shacks.
-Blikkiesdorp, which is Afrikaans for "Tin Can Town", was given its name by residents because of the row-upon-row of tin-like one room structures throughout the settlement.
+Symphony Way Temporary Relocation Area in Delft, Cape Town, better known by its nickname Blikkiesdorp, is a relocation camp in South Africa made up of corrugated iron shacks.
+Blikkiesdorp, which is Afrikaans for "Tin Can Village", was given its name by residents because of the row-upon-row of tin-like, one-room structures throughout the settlement.

 Settlement structure

 Blikkiesdorp was built by the City of Cape Town in 2007 in response to a court order.
 It contains approximately 1,600 one-room structures.
-According to government officials, it has cost over 30 million rand to build.
+According to government officials, it cost over 30 million rand to build.

 The structures have walls and roofs made of thin galvanised corrugated iron sheets.
 They are of 18 square meters in size.
 Ablution, sanitation, and water facilities are shared between four structures.

 Conditions and criticisms

 Blikkiesdorp is regarded as unsafe and it has become well known for its high crime rate, its substandard living conditions, and its extremely hot or cold, windy and sandy living environment.
 Residents have been reported to be suffering from depression.